Bbran4/dungeon-lord/README.md

 ### Tasks

-* ⬜ Boss room encounter logic
+* ✅ Boss room encounter logic (a real, player-placed and freely-movable room, fought via `CombatManager.begin_boss_combat`)
-* ⬜ Boss AI
+* ⬜ Boss AI *(currently uses the same threat/cooldown logic as any monster — no boss-specific decision-making yet)*
-* ⬜ Multiple boss phases
+* ✅ Multiple boss phases (health-threshold-triggered ability swaps, with mid-fight summons)
 * ⬜ Boss upgrades
 * ⬜ Raid mechanics
 * ⬜ Boss reacts to and comments on what's been built over the run